ballgoesvroomvroom/Modu/YouDownloader/README.md

 Just your bin's directory, relative to the current working directory where you ran `main.py`.<br />
 The downloaded contents are stored temporarily here, such as `.mp4` directly from YouTube and then `.mp3` when converted to `.mp3`.<br />
 The contents are removed from that directory after successful uploads to Dropbox

+### `OUTPUT_FILE`
+The path to a text file where the output (the shareable link) will be written in.<br />
+If non-existent, it would not write the output into any file, just the terminal/console.

 ### Example of the said `.env` file
 ```